desandro/dropshado.ws/_posts/2015/2015-01-31-jquery-event-trigger-namespace.md

     // unbind alpha click listener only
     $element.off('click.alpha');

+**EDIT** **The rest of this post is false** I had thought I verified this, but alas, no. Triggering with a namespace will not trigger that event _without_ the namespace.

+---

 They can also be used when triggering events, to specify where that event came from.

     $element.trigger('click.pluginName')